iTwin/bis-schemas/Domains/StructuralAnalysis/StructuralAnalysis.remarks.md

 ### SimpleSurfaceType

 Most common [SurfaceType](#surfacetype).
 Should be assigned to most walls, slabs which do not have any varying thickness, material layers.
-Simple Surface Type provides constant material and thickness for each [ISolidSurface](#ISolidSurface).
+Simple Surface Type provides constant material and thickness for each [IStructuralSurface](#IStructuralSurface).

 ### Load